 “Becoming a parent is a life-altering adjustment.
 Get extra help so you can ease into this new role.
 Draft family, friends, and neighbors to assist with the feeding and care of the newborn, household chores, and cooking,” advises Heather Turgeon, author of The Happy Sleeper: The Science-Backed Guide to Helping Your Baby Get a Good Night’s Sleep-Newborn to School Age.

-- designating a sofa or guest room conducive to uninterrupted snoozing, and the off-duty partner can get quality sleep.
+- Designating a sofa or guest room conducive to uninterrupted snoozing, so the off-duty partner can get quality sleep.

 Naps Can Help Recoup Lost Sleep

 Doctors are starting to realize that taking a nap may recoup some sleep debt.

 - Sleep when the baby sleeps.
 Take a ten to 20-minute afternoon nap to wake up refreshed, alert, and in a better mood.

 - Never nap for more than 20 minutes.
 The body can fall into a deep sleep, and waking from a deeper sleep too soon causes grogginess and disorientation.

 - Create a dark, quiet environment to reduce distractions and keep your naps productive.

 Establishing Healthy Sleep Habits for Infants